Skip to content

 International Labour Organization

-4. IOSH and partners are working with the loom and pedal manufacturers to eliminate risk by educating them about the injuries and challenges the women experience.
+• IOSH and partners worked with the loom and pedal manufacturers to eliminate risk by educating them about the injuries and challenges the women experience (October).

-5. The Lana Empire Africa foundation have acquired properties that have been converted into a warehouse for the textile weavers.
-This means they now have shelter from extreme weather conditions and the risk of carrying the looms has been removed.
+• Lana Empire Foundation acquired properties that are being converted into a warehouse for the textile weavers.
+This means they now have shelter from extreme weather conditions and the risk of carrying the looms has been removed (November).

 We welcome your support in helping people stay safe at work.
 It can change the lives of the most vulnerable workers.
 Find out more about these projects and the work we are doing.